xwmx/spotlight-actions/README.md

 - Lock to Login Window
   - Go to the Login Window, locking the screen.
 - Log in as
-  - Log in to user accounts without the fast user switching menu.
+  - Log in to user accounts / fast user switching.
 - Log Out
   - Log out of the current user account.
 - Sleep